-We get it: After a long day, the last thing you want to do is drag yourself to the bathroom to wash off a face full of makeup.
-Ugh, seriously, the struggle is real.
-But snoozing in your foundation, mascara, and lipstick is not exactly the greatest idea.
-When you sleep with your makeup on, it can mix with dirt and oil that built up on your skin throughout the day, which can lead to clogged pores (and clogged pores can lead to breakouts!).
+After a long day, the last thing you want to do is drag yourself to the bathroom to wash off a full face of makeup.
+We get it—the struggle is real.
+But snoozing in your foundation, mascara, and lipstick is a bad idea.
+When you sleep with your makeup on, it can mix with debris, dirt, oil and pollutants that have built up on the surface of your skin throughout the day (yes even when you’re working from home), which can lead to clogged pores.
+And clogged pores can lead to breakouts.
+Additionally, those pollutants and debris can break down your collagen and cause accelerated aging over time.
 The good news is, you can help make things easy on yourself by using a no-rinse makeup remover like micellar water or makeup removing towelettes.
-Keep ‘em by your bedside so you don’t even have to leave the room to take off your makeup—it’s that easy!
+Keep them by your bedside so you don’t even have to leave the room to take off your makeup—it’s that easy!

-Micellar water pick: The L'Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types is powered by tiny oil molecules that cluster together to lift dirt, makeup, and impurities off the skin.
-It removes makeup—even the waterproof kind, cleans dirt and impurities, and intensely purifies.
-You can use this micellar water on your face, eyes, and lips, and it’s suitable for all skin types—even sensitive skin.
-Simply saturate a cotton pad with micellar water and wipe the pad across your face.
-For eye makeup removal, hold the pad over closed eyes for a few seconds, then wipe and you’re good to go.
+Micellar water pick: The L'Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types is powered by tiny oil molecules that cluster together to lift dirt, makeup—even the waterproof kind—and impurities off the skin.
+You can use it on your face, eyes, and lips, and it’s suitable for all skin types, even sensitive skin.

-Makeup removing towelettes pick: The L'Oréal Paris Ideal Clean™ Makeup Removing Towelettes, All Skin Types are ultra-soft alcohol-free towelettes that gently cleanse and remove all traces of makeup, mascara, and even long-wear makeup.
-To use, peel the label to open and then gently wipe your face and eye area.
-Just be sure to reseal the pack to prevent the remaining cloths from drying out.
+Makeup wipes pick: The L'Oréal Paris Ideal Clean™ Makeup Removing Towelettes, All Skin Types are ultra-soft alcohol-free towelettes that gently cleanse and remove all traces of makeup, including eyeliner, mascara, and even long-wear makeup.
+Be sure to reseal the pack to prevent the remaining cloths from drying out after use.

 If you’re like most people, there’s a good chance you could be neglecting your lips when it comes to your skin care routine.
-But they deserve some love, too!
-Your lips can burn, so it’s important to also apply SPF to them, as you would the rest of your face.
-Look for a lip balm formulated with a broad-spectrum SPF 15 or higher.
-Toss it in your purse for easy access so that you can reapply as needed.
-(The Skin Cancer Foundation notes that along with your lips, the ears, neck, scalp, hands, feet, and around the eyes are all areas that people often overlook when it comes to sun protection.)
+But they deserve some love too!
+Your lips can burn, so it’s important to also apply SPF to them, just as you would the rest of your face.
+Look for a lip balm formulated with broad-spectrum SPF.
+Toss it in your bag for easy access so that you can reapply as needed.

-Even if you don’t show any visible signs of aging around your eyes just yet, it’s never too early to start using an eye cream!
+Even if you aren’t showing any visible signs of aging around your eyes just yet, it’s never too early to start using an eye cream.
 The skin around your eyes is thinner and more delicate than the rest of your face, so it tends to show signs of aging first.
 Try the L'Oréal Paris Eye Defense, a light, non-greasy gel-cream that is specifically formulated to help defend against signs of premature aging around the eyes.
 Formulated with caffeine and hyaluronic acid, this eye cream can help to minimize the look of puffiness, fine lines, wrinkles, and dark circles.
-Morning and night, apply the eye cream gently in small dots around your eyes and smooth until it’s absorbed.

-If you have oily skin, that gives you a pass on moisturizing after you’ve cleansed your face, right?
-Er…not quite.
-External factors like pollution UV rays, and excessive cleansing can damage oily skin’s moisture barrier, causing loss of moisture and an increase in oil production—which could mean you’ll end up looking even shinier if you don’t replace the moisture that’s been lost.
-Opt for a lightweight, oil-free water-based moisturizer, like the L'Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin, which has a matte (a.k.a. non-shiny) finish.
-It’s formulated with hyaluronic acid and aloe water to help provide long-lasting hydration.
-Gently smooth the moisturizer over your face after cleansing every morning and night.
+If you have oily skin, that gives you a pass on moisturizing after you’ve cleaned your face, right?
+Er…think again.
+External factors like pollution, UV rays, and excessive cleansing can damage oily skin’s moisture barrier, causing loss of moisture and an increase in oil production—which could mean you’ll end up looking even shinier if you don’t replace the moisture that’s been lost.
+Opt for a lightweight, oil-free water-based moisturizer, like the L'Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin, which has a matte (read: non-shiny) finish.
+It’s formulated with hyaluronic acid and aloe vera water to help provide long-lasting hydration.

-Yes, exfoliating does have its benefits, including helping to slough away dead skin cells that have built up on your skin’s surface (BTW-these skin cells can make your complexion look dull).
-But you can overdo it (hello, irritation!).
+Yes, exfoliating does have its benefits, including helping to slough away dead skin cells—which could be responsible for your dull-looking complexion—that have built up on your skin’s surface over time.
+But you can overdo it and cause irritation to your skin.
 The answer to how many times a week you should exfoliate varies from person to person.
-Some can handle daily exfoliation, while others may only need to do so once or twice a week.
+Some can handle daily exfoliation, while others may only need to do it once or twice a week.
 Pay attention to how your skin responds after you exfoliate to help determine how often you should incorporate this step into your skin care routine.

-And that concludes today’s lesson on skin care myths!
-From learning about how sleeping in your makeup can affect your skin to why you should use moisturizer even if you have oily skin to taking it easy on the exfoliation, we hope you learned something new.
 Now, it’s time to put your knowledge to good use and put together a skin care routine that can help keep your complexion in tip-top shape.
-We know you can do it!